Captain's log, stardate d317.y36/AB

 In this entry, we will cover how to create a blogging strategy for your company.

 We’re really proud of how and what we blog, because it helps us keeping track of our evolution as a global development shop, and feel like this could prove useful to many others that come after us.
 Exactly the same way we learnt from others like Buffer, Dockyard, Thoughtbot or other blogs we follow.

 A few weeks ago we published the first part of our blogging guide.
-In the first part, we described how to craft a good blog post, by choosing a good title, the appropriate keywords, a fitting image, and other important criteria bloggers follow.
+In this first part, we described how to craft a good blog post, by choosing a good title, the appropriate keywords, a fitting image, and other important criteria bloggers follow.

 Blogging is nowadays a very important element in growing your company: it is one of the cheapest methods to create inbound marketing, provides SEO, and helps you demonstrate your expertise to a very large audience.

 In this second part, we’re going to describe how to choose a blogging strategy for your company.

 First and foremost, one must identify what is the purpose of his/her blog.
 A blog can be a good tool to publish news about your company, how-to guides, inspirational stories, funny viral content or almost whatever you like.

 One of the most common uses is content marketing.
 In this case, companies blog about the topics they want to be identified with and thus, they create new content for their site on a frequent basis.
 This content, in turn, attracts potential customers to their sales funnel.
 Google and most search engines like original content that updates regularly, hence being blogs a most useful tool.

 At MarsBased we use it to drive qualified traffic to our website, so we made it a key element in our sales toolset.

 When we created the company, we didn’t have that much of a strategy, so we wrote posts about our company evolution: what we did and why we did it.
 However, some of these posts helped us rank high enough in search engines because they contained the right keywords.
 For instance, our most visited blog entry is this one we wrote about our tech stack.